onepub-dev/nginx-le/cli/README.md

 | Provider | Description  |
 | ----| ----- | ----- |
 | Static | Serve static web content from a local folder.  |
 | Generic Proxy | Pass requests through to a Web Application server that can respond to HTTP requests.
-This is normally on the same host as the Nginx-LE server as the connnection is not encrypted.
+This is normally on the same host as the Nginx-LE server as the connection is not encrypted.
 | Tomcat Proxy | Pass requests to a local Tomcat web application server on port 8080.
 | Custom | Allows you to configure your own Nginx location and upstream settings.
 |